p4535992/karma-modelSupport/README.md

     generateRDF(File karmaModel,InputStream inputData,File fileOfTriple)
     generateRDF(File karmaModel,String inputData,File fileOfTriple)
 ```
-NOTE: The File of triple generated is always on N-Triples format, but you can just use API like Jena and Sesame for    <\br>
+NOTE: The File of triple generated is always on N-Triples format, but you can just use API like Jena and Sesame for
 convert to yours favorite format.